vanHeemstraSystems/n8n-airtable/300/200/100/README.md

 Open the **Airtable** node and enter your credentials.
 You can find the API key by following the steps mentioned on this page: https://docs.n8n.io/credentials/airtable/.

+**WARNING**: n8n previously supported an API key authentication method with Airtable.
+Airtable fully deprecated these keys as of February 2024.
+If you were using an Airtable API credential, replace it with an Airtable Personal Access Token or Airtable OAuth2 credential. n8n recommends using Personal Access Token instead.

+Hence, create a Personal Access Token (PAT) in Airtable.

 MORE